Here’s my insider guide to where to stay in Hawaii to help you to find the best islands to stay in Hawaii.

 - Maui (Kaanapali, Lahaina, Kihei, and Wailea), where to stay in Hawaii for first time visitors

-- Molokai, one of the best areas to stay for an authentic Hawaiian experience
+- Molokai & Lanai, the best areas to stay for an authentic Hawaiian experience

 - Kauai, the most natural beauty of the Hawaiian islands

 - FAQs on Where to Stay in Hawaii